 When the moment of truth arrived, I removed the corned beef from the vacuum-sealed bag, rinsed it well, and gave it a taste.
 Oh my – it was fork-tender and full of flavor!

-I patted the corned beef dry and cut the layer of fat off the top (Photo 1).
-Then, I wrapped the corned beef in aluminum foil and heated it in a 375°F oven for about 20 minutes.
-For serving, I cut the corned beef into pieces (Photo 2).
+I patted the corned beef dry and cut the layer of fat off the top.
+Then, I wrapped the corned beefย in aluminum foil and heated itย in a 375ยฐF oven for about 20 minutes.
+For serving, I cut the corned beef into pieces.

-I returned about a tablespoon of the bacon fat to the skillet and sautéed some chopped onions over medium heat for about 5 minutes until they began to soften (Photo 4).
-Next, I added the chopped cabbage and some salt, and freshly ground black pepper (Photo 5).
+- I returned about a tablespoon of the bacon fat to the skillet and sautรฉed some chopped onions over medium heat for about 5 minutes until they began to soften.

 Finishing the Meal

-The Sous Vide Corned Beef was moist, flavorful, and fork-tender.
-The Irish Fried Cabbage with Onion and Bacon was absolutely delicious.
-The Irish Stacked Potato Bites were a perfect complement to a perfect St. Patrick’s Day meal.
+Theย Sous Vide Corned Beef was moist, flavorful, and fork-tenderand the Irish Fried Cabbage was absolutely delicious and was a complement to a perfect St. Patrick’s Day meal.
 Yum!

 Recipe Frequently Asked Questions

 Corned beef is generally a piece of beef brisket that has been cured in a brine solution made of salt, sugar, and spices.
-The brine solution gives the beef a salty and slightly sweet flavor and the distinctive pink color.
+The brine solution gives the beef a salty, slightly sweet flavor and a distinctive pink color.

 I never soak the corned beef before cooking it.
 However, you can soak it to help reduce the saltiness.
 To soak corned beef, place it in a bowl of cold water and refrigerate it for several hours, changing the water every few hours.
 Soaking time can vary from 1 to 24 hours.